youthweb/urllinker/README.md

 // Uppercase URL schemes like "HTTP://exmaple.com" will be allowed:
 $urlLinker->setAllowUpperCaseUrlSchemes(true);

-// Uppercase URL schemes like "HTTP://exmaple.com" will be allowed:
-$urlLinker->setAllowUpperCaseUrlSchemes(true);

 // Add a Closure to modify the way the urls will be linked:
 $urlLinker->setHtmlLinkCreator(function($url, $content)
 {